 Click here to join our daily meditations to support establishing a regular sitting practice.

-We’re fortunate that Martin Aylward has generously offered to lead our daily meditation sessions for Europe and the UK this week.
-To find out more about Martin, and view his other recordings on the platform, click here.
+We’re fortunate that Martin Aywlard has generously offered to lead our daily meditation sessions for Europe and the UK.
+To find out more about Martin, and to view his other contributions to Sangha Live, click here.
+View the text for the daily chants Martin offers this week Monday, April 6 Wednesday, April 8 Demands, defences…